-In our paper, we only consider inductor designs under a limited set of conditions in order to make the problem tractable.
+In this paper, we only consider inductor designs under a limited set of conditions in order to make the problem tractable.
 Nevertheless, these conditions are both very reasonable and practical for inductors at very high frequencies.
 The limited conditions we address are as follows:

 - Use of ungapped cores made of low-permeability materials. - 2) Single-layer, foil wound designs in the skin depth limit on toroidal core shapes.
 A toroidal inductor design keeps most of flux inside the core, thus reducing EMI/EMC problems.
-A foil winding design can further reduce the copper loss compared to a wire-wound one [4]. - 3) Design based on knowledge of Steinmetz parameters for materials of interest.
-Such parameters are often not published or readily available for these materials, but can be obtained using methods such as that of [2]. - 4) Design assuming sinusoidal excitation at one frequency.
+A foil winding design can further reduce the copper loss compared to a wire-wound one [27]. - 3) Design based on knowledge of Steinmetz parameters for materials of interest.
+Such parameters are often not published or readily available for these materials, but can be obtained using methods such as that of [22], [24], [28]. - 4) Design assuming sinusoidal excitation at one frequency.
 In VHF resonant inverters or converters, inductors often have approximately sinusoidal current at a single frequency.
-Note that consideration of variable frequency operation, dc currents, and multiple frequency components greatly increases complexity.
+Note that consideration of variable frequency operation, dc currents, and multiple frequency components greatly increases complexity of both loss calculation and design [29]-[34].